dpkcareergreatness/Utilities/DockerSetup/README.md

 2. Then run build.sh
 3. Now edit the run.sh to change your volumes mounted (-v), startup directory (-w)
 4. It will now run the script and change the current directory to the one mentioned by -w

+The given example is for building a yocto image inside docker